MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Aria Masoomi, Davin Hill, Zhonghui Xu, Craig P Hersh, Edwin K. Silverman, Peter J. Castaldi, Stratis Ioannidis, Jennifer Dy. *ICLR 2022*
   - Key Word: Explainability; Shapley Values; Feature Interactions.
   - <details><summary>Digest</summary> Several recent works explain black-box models by capturing the most influential features for prediction per instance; such explanation methods are univariate, as they characterize importance per feature.
 We extend univariate explanation to a higher-order; this enhances explainability, as bivariate methods can capture feature interactions in black-box models, represented as a directed graph.

+- Interpreting Neural Networks through the Polytope Lens. [[paper]](https://arxiv.org/abs/2211.12312)
+  - Sid Black, Lee Sharkey, Leo Grinsztajn, Eric Winsor, Dan Braun, Jacob Merizian, Kip Parker, Carlos Ramón Guevara, Beren Millidge, Gabriel Alfour, Connor Leahy.
+  - Key Word: Interpreting Polytopes; Single Neurons; Polysemanticity and Superposition.
+  - <details><summary>Digest</summary> Polysemanticity makes interpreting the network in terms of neurons or directions challenging since we can no longer assign a specific feature to a neural unit.
+In order to find a basic unit of description that does not suffer from these problems, we zoom in beyond just directions to study the way that piecewise linear activation functions (such as ReLU) partition the activation space into numerous discrete polytopes.
+We call this perspective the polytope lens.
+The polytope lens makes concrete predictions about the behavior of neural networks, which we evaluate through experiments on both convolutional image classifiers and language models.

 - Data-Centric Debugging: mitigating model failures via targeted data collection. [[paper]](https://arxiv.org/abs/2211.09859)
   - Sahil Singla, Atoosa Malemir Chegini, Mazda Moayeri, Soheil Feiz.